stockd-app/Stockd/AI/README.md

 Now you can navigate to the Swagger docs to test the endpoints.
 You can find the Swagger doc by going to this URL:

 http://<your_ip>:9001/docs for recipe recommender

+## 🔐 Input Sanitization

+All user input and external data is sanitized on the backend before being stored, processed, or sent to AI services.

+What is sanitized:
+Text fields (item names, categories, search queries, user names) Trimmed, HTML-escaped, length-limited
+   Unsafe characters removed

+Numeric values (quantities)
+   Converted to numbers
+   Negative values are not allowed (clamped to 0)

+URLs (profile images, product images)
+   Only valid http:// and https:// URLs are accepted

+Why:
+Prevents invalid or malicious data
+Ensures consistent pantry and AI behavior
+Protects against XSS and injection issues
+The frontend relies on React’s built-in escaping and does not render raw HTML.
+All critical sanitization is enforced server-side.